mitodl/mitxonline/sheets/dev-setup.md

 2. Create web application credentials for that project
     1. Visit the credential section of the Google Developer Console: https://console.developers.google.com/apis/credentials
     1. Click Create Credentials > OAuth client ID
-    1. Select "Web application", give the credentials an intuitive name ("xPRO auth", et. al.), and submit.
+    1. Select "Web application", give the credentials an intuitive name ("MITx Online auth", et. al.), and submit.
 1. Enable the Drive API for your project
     1. Visit the API console: https://console.developers.google.com/apis/library
     1. Select your Google Cloud Platform project from the dropdown at the top of the page.
     1. Find the Drive API, click on it, and enable it.

-### 3) Copy an xPRO Drive project folder
+### 3) Copy an MITx Online Drive project folder

-An xPRO Drive folder should have the following artifacts:
+An MITx Online Drive folder should have the following artifacts:

 1. **Spreadsheets** for each type of "request" we're servicing.
 As of 7/2020 that includes an enrollment code request spreadsheet, and an enrollment change request spreadsheet.